jvcasillas/blogdown_source/content/home/contact.md

 # Automatically link email and phone?
 autolink = true

+# Email form provider
+#   0: Disable email form
+#   1: Netlify (requires that the site is hosted by Netlify)
+#   2: formspree.io
+email_form = 0
 +++

 You can set up an appointment to meet with me